qjerome/magic-rs/README.md

 # Magic File Type Detection Ecosystem

-**A modern, safe Rust implementation of file type detection with 99% compatibility with libmagic rule format**
+**A safe Rust implementation of file type detection with 99% compatibility with libmagic rule format**

 This ecosystem provides a complete, memory-safe alternative to the traditional Unix `file` command implementation, while maintaining near-full compatibility with existing `libmagic` rule files.